SciCompMod/memilio/frontend/README.md

 Every time you save a project file the project rebuilds, and the website automatically refreshes.
 If your default browser is Internet Explorer you have to open the URL (http://localhost:3000/) in another browser (Firefox, Edge or Chrome).

+By default, the development version starts in `development` mode.
+To override this you can create a file `.env.development.local` and insert `REACT_APP_MODE=production`.
+You have to restart the development server for this to have an effect.

 **Useful browser plugins for development:**
 - React Developer Tools: [Firefox](https://addons.mozilla.org/de/firefox/addon/react-devtools/), [Chrome](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi)
 - Redux Developer Tools: [Firefox](https://addons.mozilla.org/de/firefox/addon/reduxdevtools/), [Chrome](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=de)